 - Carefully review the plan information in the Faculty and Staff 2014 Benefits Guide.

-- Come to a Benefits Orientation, held every week in the Department of Human Resources
+- Come to a Benefits Orientation, held every week in the Office of Human Resources

 - Review the information on this website.

 - Consider your needs and those of your eligible dependents, and complete the necessary enrollment forms, as indicated throughout this site.

 - Contact us with any questions or concerns: